/

 The "Wand Refresh" Strategy

 Warner Bros.
 Consumer Products faces a unique challenge: Everyone who wants a Harry Potter wand already has one.
-The market is saturated.
+The market is full.
 The TV show provides the solution: Redesigning everything.

 The show will feature redesigned wands, robes, and house crests.
-This renders the old merchandise "retro" or "movie canon," compelling a new generation (and collectors) to buy the "TV canon" merchandise.
-Expect to see interactive wands that sync with the HBO Max app during viewing, a patent for which was filed by WB in early 2024.
+This makes the old merchandise "retro" or "movie canon," compelling a new generation (and collectors) to buy the "TV canon" stuff.
+Merchandise refresh is likely, but no publicly cited patent/official announcement confirms app-synced wands for HBO Max.

 Global Distribution & The "Sky" Problem